-Each Lent, The Parish of Calvary St. George's is presents "The Muhlenberg Lenten Reflections."
-This four day event features daily lectures by acclaimed theologians, continuing the vision of William Augustus Muhlenberg, a 19th century clergyman and educator.
+Each Lent, The Parish of Calvary St. George's presents "The Muhlenberg Lenten Reflections."
+This multi day event features lectures by acclaimed theologians, continuing the vision of William Augustus Muhlenberg, a 19th century clergyman and educator.

 As the rector of Holy Communion Church here in New York City, he was a pioneer in the liturgical movement of the Episcopal Church in the mid 1800's, and was the first Episcopal priest to hold weekly Eucharist.
 He considered himself 'evangelical and catholic,' being devoted to Christ, the Scriptures, and to the shared faith of the historic universal church.

 The Wisdom of Lesslie Newbigin for the Church Today

 This spring (2019), the Very Rev. Dr. Leander Harding, dean of The Cathedral of All Saints in Albany, New York, will deliver our Muhlenberg Lectures.

 TIME: March 14th-16th (Thursday - Saturday) | Weeknight talks are at 7pm; Saturday talk at 10am.